noahschmid/tdh2/README.md

 First, a public key and n private keys are generated and the private keys will be distributed to n parties.
 The public key can be used to decrypt a message and to decrypt a cipher, k parties holding a private key have to cooperate.
 They first each create a decryption share using their respective private key and then use k decryption shares to reconstruct the original message.

 # Usage
+For a demo project, take a look at main.cpp

 ### Key generation
     std::unique_ptr<Botan::DL_Group> group(new Botan::DL_Group("modp/ietf/2048"));
     std::unique_ptr<Botan::RandomNumberGenerator> rng(new Botan::AutoSeeded_RNG);